 Shoppers are visiting c-stores more frequently, offering the perfect opportunity for suppliers and retailers to drive sales and awareness of products through displays.
 However, despite a rise in footfall shoppers are spending less time per visit, limiting the opportunity to influence, disrupt and upsell.
-So, with brands grappling for the in-store spotlight we look at the effectiveness of in-store displays and the key categories to target.

 In-store displays now play a much bigger role within the convenience sector.
 Previously, impulse purchases were driven by promotions, but our research now suggests that more and more impulse purchases are driven through in-store displays.
 This is a significant shift in shopper behaviour and is highlighting how important it is to get your displays right.
-This is also a huge opportunity as we know shoppers are actively looking to be inspired.
+This is also a huge opportunity, as we know shoppers are actively looking to be inspired.

 Our recent Convenience Display Effectiveness (CoDE) research looks in detail, category by category at the effectiveness of displays, highlighting the key types of displays to maximise sales and performance.
-In a highly competitive environment this is vital to success, especially with over 90% of in-store displays going unnoticed by shoppers.
+In a highly competitive environment, this is vital to success, especially with over 90% of in-store displays going unnoticed by shoppers.